coap-security/coap-ace-poc-overview/README.md

-  Turning the devices off and back on will not change that (although it will require a re-scan and a reconnect to the device, and a new token exchange when the action is performed).
+  Turning the devices off and back on will not change that (although it will require a re-scan and a reconnect to the device, and a new token exchange between phone and device when the action is performed).

 * Turn on the phone's uplink again.
   Juniors can now perform their operations again,